 Should you use an oil catch can on your 2004-2006 Pontiac GTO?
 Absolutely!
 The PCV (Positive Crankcase Ventilation) system used on General Motors LS engines uses the intake manifold to burn off unwanted crankcase fumes.
-In these fumes contains oil that goes right into the intake manifold.
+These fumes contain oil that goes right into the intake manifold.
 Oil in the intake manifold means oil on the cylinder head valves, oil in the combustion chamber, and then eventually it all gets passed through the exhaust system.

 Passing through the exhaust system unfortunately is not always the case of what happens.
 The PCV valve controls the amount of crankcase flow volume depending on the engine’s load.
 With large throttle openings (high engine loads), more vapor gases that can contain oil are produced.
 The more the PCV system flows, the more oil vapor is routed to the intake manifold.
 A small amount of that ignited oil vapor can leak past the piston rings and end up in the crankcase.
 This leakage is often referred to as a “blow-by” or leakage past the pistons.
 Some of the oil mist and other products settle along in the engine and intake manifold and over time form sludge or gunk.